insaneinthemembrane/Bud/README.md

 Paradoxically, this would bring the total coin count at the end of the Hybrid period to about the same as if each block was POW mined, and no blocks POS mined.

+In addition, however, there is a **150.000,000** premine, which also needs to be added to the total coin coun count.

 -----